 Stormwater - What You Can Do

 As we state on our Stormwater Management page, the District has a tremendous responsibility in the proper management of a large volume of stormwater runoff, with our area receiving, on average, over 60 inches of rain per year.
-In addition, SIRWCD must comply with regulations set forth in the National Pollutant Discharge Elimination System permit that is issued by the Florida Department of Environmental Protection on behalf of the Environmental Protection Agency in Florida.
+In addition, South Indian River Water Control District must comply with regulations set forth in the National Pollutant Discharge Elimination System permit that is issued by the Florida Department of Environmental Protection on behalf of the Environmental Protection Agency in Florida.
 The objectives of the regulations is to reduce or mitigate the impacts of stormwater runoff on the environment through several program elements, such as stormwater treatment projects, roadway maintenance, flood control, pesticide and herbicide application, maintenance of structural controls and illicit discharges.
 It is important to manage the flow of the large volume of water through the District's canals for maximum protection and benefit to property owners, and landowners also can help in a number of ways.

 Landscapes in South Florida are designed to channel excess stormwater into communities' stormwater collection systems, such as swales, drainage pipes, retention ponds, lakes and canals.
 Along the way, stormwater runoff picks up pollutants, including fertilizers, pesticides and pet waste from residential and commercial properties landscapes, as well as oils and chemicals from roadways and driveways.
 Eventually, the stormwater runoff flows into nearby bodies of water such as lakes, rivers and wetlands and eventually can make its way to the groundwater aquifers that supply our drinking water.
 Infiltration practices, such as the swales used in the District, reduce the volume of stormwater runoff and its associated pollutants, which can be filtered as the water passes through the soils.

-Through the District's Notes & News newsletter, we provide tips and guidance on ways property owners can help manage stormwater runoff and its negative effects.
 Here are some tips that you can follow to help reduce stormwater runoff on your property, conserve water, save money and help the environment, all at the same time!

 • Water infrequently, deeply and thoroughly, which encourages deep rooting for healthier and hardier plants that will be more resistant to drought - most lawns need less than 1 inch of water once per week or even once every two weeks during cooler weather